Thenlie/simon-game/README.md

 ## Description

 A Simon memory game built on Arduino using PlatformIO.
 This was my first real independent Arduino project done without any tutorials.
+The ezButton library is used to handle button debounce.

+This project was built on the Arduino Uno R3 but should work on most arduino boards.
+It takes 4 inputs and 4 outputs.
+Any simple electronics kits should include the components needed.
+A complete bill of materials can be found in the `/resources` directory of this project as well as a schematic and breadboard layout.

 ## Technology Stack